Do you feel like your or your teammates’ communication efforts often get misunderstood?

 Not an easy job — but that’s why good leaders are so valuable.

-According to Harvard Business School Online, here are the key principles to successful negotiation:
+According to Harvard Business School Online, the key principles of successful negotiation are:

 - Effective communication,